-Keyboard Numlock Enable Allows you to enable or disable the Numlock function when the system boots.
-By default, the option Fn Lock Options is enabled.
+Keyboard Numlock Options By default, the Numlock option is enabled.
 Fn Lock Options By default, the Fn lock option is enabled.
 Lock Mode By default, the Lock Mode Secondary option is enabled.
 With this option, the F1-F2 keys scan the code for their secondary functions.
+Keyboard Illumination Enable to change the keyboard illumination settings.
+By default, the Dim option is enabled.
+Keyboard Backlight Timeout on AC Set the timeout value for the keyboard backlight when an AC adapter is connected to the system.